dat-adi/lil_bank/README.md

 Bank needs to display a summarized report about customers.

 ## Features
-- [ ] Web Portal should have multiple menu items to perform tasks after login
+- [X] Web Portal should have multiple menu items to perform tasks after login
-- [ ] Some menu option should have sub menu
+- [X] Some menu option should have sub menu
 - [ ] Web portal should be with JavaScript based slider
-- [ ] Web portal should have registration and login form
+- [X] Web portal should have registration and login form
 - [ ] Web portal should have search module
-- [ ] Only authorized user should access the portal’s features.
+- [X] Only authorized user should access the portal’s features.
-- [ ] The elements required for storing details about customers are:
-- [ ] Validate the Web form to get the required data
+- [X] Validate the Web form to get the required data
-- [ ] Write methods for declaring fields to be used for storing structured data
+- [X] Write methods for declaring fields to be used for storing structured data
 - [ ] Validate the structure of data.
 - [ ] Display summarized data.
 - [ ] Can have caching management for improved performance
 - [ ] State Management using sessions
-- [ ] User profiles
+- [X] User profiles
 - [ ] Web portal should be compatible with all browsers

 ## Other Challenges/Features

-- [ ] Use bootstrap for design pages
+- [X] Use bootstrap for design pages
 - [ ] Provide authentication, authorization using oauth or similar package
 - [ ] Create restful apis for app features
 - [ ] Provide swagger UI for rest api usage